 How to Be Good at Math is perfect for visual learners from grades 2 to 5 to get a better grasp on math and ultimately love this subject.
 This vibrant book is divided into 6 chapters.
 Numbers, Calculating, Measurement, Geometry, Statistics, and Algebra!

-Each section is filled with colorful and explanatory illustrations, informative data boxes and easy to follow instructions.
+Each section is filled with colorful and explanatory illustrations, informative data boxes and easy-to-follow instructions.
 Every concept or application are explained in step-by-step sequences so children understand how they arrived at the answer.

 Roman numerals, fractions, percentages, division, multiplication, adding, subtracting, decimals, square numbers, capacity, volume, mass, imperial units, dates, calculating time, geometry, angles, Venn diagrams are some of the topics discussed in this beneficial math resource book.
 Each application has a ‘Try It Out’ section where kids can apply what they have learned to see if they grasp the concept.
 Answers are at the back of the book if needed.
-It’s a fun book and kids will appreciate once they realize how easy math can be mastered.
+It’s a fun book and kids will appreciate it once they realize how easily math can be mastered.